mirarr-app/mirarr/SUPABASE_SETUP.md

 ## Step 3: Get Your Project Credentials

-1. In your Supabase dashboard, go to "Settings" > "API"
+1. In your Supabase dashboard, go to "Settings" > "Data API"
 2. Copy the following values:
    - **Project URL** (looks like `https://your-project-id.supabase.co`)
    - **Anon/Public Key** (the `anon` key, not the `service_role` key)